sajjadGG/book-python/design-patterns/idiom/all.rst

 Rationale
 ---------
 Return True if all elements of the iterable are true (or if the iterable is empty).
-Equivalent to:

 Implementation